1.2.1 Proportion of Population Living Below the National Poverty Line

 Data is accurate as of October 31, 2018.

-1.2.1 Proportion of Population Living Below the National Poverty Line Sustainable Development Goals
+1.2.1 Proportion of Population Living Below the National Poverty Line in the Sustainable Development Goals

 1. End poverty in all its forms everywhere